-Forensic science is used around the world to protect public health, victims of crime, to enforce criminal laws and regulations as well as to resolve civil disputes.
+Forensic science is used worldwide to protect public health and crime victims, enforce criminal laws and regulations, and resolve civil disputes.

 The term ‘forensic’ comes from the Latin term “forensis” meaning “of or before the forum”.
-The history of the term originates from Roman times in the late 19th century.
-Forensic scientists are responsible to collect, preserve, and examine physical evidences, investigate crime scenes and also conduct testing and experiments of suspected items.
-A forensic scientist must be methodical, accurate and unbiased.
+The history of term originates from Roman times in the late 19th century.
+Forensic scientists are responsible to collect, preserve, and examine physical evidence, investigate crime scenes and also conduct testing and experiments on suspected items.
+A forensic scientist must be methodical, accurate, and unbiased.

 Why Study Forensic Science?

-As a future Forensic expert, you’ll work in crime labs, examine physical evidences, analyse crime scenes and make life a lot easier for investigating officers trying to solve a case.
+As a future Forensic expert, you’ll work in crime labs, examine physical evidence, analyze crime scenes and make life a lot easier for investigating officers trying to solve a case.

 The scope of forensic science is enormous.
-You can get jobs in government & private sectors.
+You can get jobs in the government & private sectors.
 This field of study will improve your skills and knowledge.
 After completing your degree, you can start freelancing your forensic practice & having your own forensic service office.
-You can also be employed in Forensic laboratories, Narcotics department, Police departments, Detective offices, Intelligence agencies, Hospitals, Banks and various other Government and private agencies.
+You can also be employed in Forensic laboratories, Narcotics departments, Police departments, Detective offices, Intelligence agencies, Hospitals, Banks, and various other Government and private agencies.

-Some forensic scientists visit the crime scene to collect, package and preserve the physical evidences while others work in the forensic laboratories (regional, state, central or private) to perform analysis and examination on the suspected evidence samples sent to them.
-Working in the forensic laboratory, they testify in courts as Expert in both criminal and civil cases and can work for either the defense or the prosecution.
+Some forensic scientists visit the crime scene to collect, package and preserve the physical evidence while others work in forensic laboratories (regional, state, central or private) to perform analysis and examination on the suspected evidence samples sent to them.
+Working in the forensic laboratory, they testify in courts as Experts in both criminal and civil cases and can work for either the defense or the prosecution.
 Forensic scientists can be employed in the government sector as well.
-They work in different law enforcement agencies and investigative departments such as police, investigative services of state and central government and legal system.
-Some of the private agencies also employ these candidates who have qualification in this field.
+They work in different law enforcement agencies and investigative departments such as police, investigative services of state and central government, and the legal system.
+Some private agencies also employ these candidates who have qualifications in this field.

 A trained forensic scientist may be hired by the Central Bureau of Investigation (CBI) & Intelligence Bureau (IB).
-You can also work as a freelancer, specialising as a forensic scientist and get paid much.
-You can also work as a legal counsellor with advocates after gaining experience as a Forensic scientist.
+You can also work as a freelancer, specializing as a forensic scientist, and get paid much.
+You can also work as a legal counselor with advocates after gaining experience as a Forensic scientist.

-UG programs offered in Department of Forensic Sciences at MMC
+UG programs offered in the Department of Forensic Sciences at MMC

 B.Sc.
 Forensic Science and B.Sc.
-Forensic Science & Criminology includes essential fields of study such as Digital Forensics, Forensic Psychology, Forensic Medicine and Odontology (Dentistry), Biometry, Forensic Anthropology, Criminal Justice System.
-It is a laboratory-based science consisting of related elements of Chemistry, Biology, Toxicology, Ballistics, Serology, the science of Fingerprinting & other Impressions, Questioned Documents etc.
+Forensic Science & Criminology includes essential fields of study such as Digital Forensics, Forensic Psychology, Forensic Medicine and Odontology (Dentistry), Biometry, Forensic Anthropology, and the Criminal Justice System.
+It is a laboratory-based science consisting of related elements of Chemistry, Biology, Toxicology, Ballistics, Serology, the science of Fingerprinting & other Impressions, Questioned Documents, etc.

 The discipline involves crime-scene investigations including arson and explosion scenes and drug laboratories.
-The subject applies scientific knowledge to aid in the administration of justice, and has no boundaries as far as subjects are concerned; it makes use of all faculties of science, such as Physics, Chemistry, Biology and Medicine, among others.
+The subject applies scientific knowledge to aid in the administration of justice, and has no boundaries as far as issues are concerned; it uses all faculties of science, such as Physics, Chemistry, Biology, and Medicine, among others.

 Technical skills can be developed through the curriculum.
-However, intelligence and aptitude required in solving a crime by viewing it from various angles needs to be developed by the student through practical exposure.
-Good academic skills with fundamental knowledge of various fields of science is necessary.
+However, the intelligence and aptitude required in solving a crime by viewing it from various angles need to be developed by the student through practical exposure.
+Good academic skills with fundamental knowledge of various fields of science are necessary.